adoyle-h/dotfiles/README.md

         - Debian/*.bash
 5. bash-custom/enabled/*.bash

-## Bash-it Enables/Disables

-The aliases/plugins/completions I enabled could be referred in [`bash_it/reset`](./bash_it/reset).

-`bash-it-enables` to show all aliases/plugins/completions you enabled.

-`bash-it-enables -e` to save all aliases/plugins/completions you enabled.

 ## Use ~/.fast_bashrc for rescue

 If `.bashrc` has any critical issue, you could create a `$HOME/.fast_bashrc` file to replace `$HOME/.bashrc`.